NolanDeveloper/stacks/README.md

 Build
 ---

 I use Android Studio and nothing unusual.
 Hence you can easily import this project using menu File>Open Project.
 I have not tried yet but it seems so.
-Anyway if you have any trouble in importing it write me email and I will try to help you.
+Anyway if you have any trouble in importing write me email and I will try to help you.